 A state of emergency, however, doesn’t always have to be declared for police to be granted special powers.

 During the 2010 G20 summit in Toronto, the Ontario government revived the wartime Public Works Protection Act, to give security personnel the power to demand people produce identification and to conduct searches without warrants.
-The legislation was changed in 2014, after it was deemed to have been an inappropriate application of a law that was originally designed to protect electrical generating facilities from Nazi saboteurs during the Second World War.
+The legislation was replaced by the Security for Courts, Electricity Generating Facilities and Nuclear Facilities Act in 2014, after it was deemed to have been an inappropriate application of a law that was originally designed to protect electrical generating facilities from Nazi saboteurs during the Second World War.